dynatrace-oss/opentelemetry-metric-go/README.md

 #### DisableDynatraceMetadataEnrichment

-The `DisableDynatraceMetadataEnrichment` can be used to disable the Dynatrace metadata detection described below.
+The `DisableDynatraceMetadataEnrichment` option can be used to disable the Dynatrace metadata detection described below.

 ## Dynatrace Metadata Enrichment